Grand Duke and Duchess Reach Pearl Anniversary

 The bride’s entrance into the cathedral was described by the Hereditary Grand Duke as “one of my best memories.”
 Following the traditional Catholic ceremony, the newly married couple exited the cathedral under a military guard, and headed to the Grand Ducal Palace for a balcony appearance.
 They were joined by the groom’s parents and siblings for a short time before heading inside for their reception.

-Tagged Congo Diamond Tiara, Grand Duchess Maria Teresa, Grand Duke Henri, Wedding Anniversary.
+Tagged Congo Diamond Tiara, Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Wedding Anniversary.